go-packagist/logging/README.md

 ## Thanks

-- [Monolog](https://github.com/Seldaek/monolog): I refer to the architecture design of Monolog and make a lot of adjustments to achieve the Go language version
+[Monolog](https://github.com/Seldaek/monolog): I have referenced some architecture designs and made significant adjustments to implement a version in Go programming language.